 Bankruptcy is often associated with hitting rock bottom, and this negative stigma leads many people to shy away from filing.
 But the truth is bankruptcy is a great option available if you’re in a difficult financial situation.

 Bankruptcy can give you a financial reset and the ability to live the life you always wanted.
 If you’re thinking about filing for bankruptcy, you need to take a few steps before you can start.

 Before Filing for Bankruptcy, Take These 5 Steps

+- Figure out which type of bankruptcy will work best for your situation.
+The two main types are Chapter 7 and Chapter 13 bankruptcy.
 Chapter 13 will mean you repay a portion of your debts through a repayment plan that typically lasts between three and five years.
 Chapter 7 bankruptcy allows for most of your debts to be discharged.
 There are certain requirements that must be met in order to qualify for either type of bankruptcy.

-The next step is to complete credit counseling, which is required under bankruptcy law.
+- Complete credit counseling, which is required under bankruptcy law.
 This step can be completed online.

-Let Mr. Spivack Be Your Bankruptcy Guide
+Let Attorney Joel R. Spivack Be Your Bankruptcy Guide

-Mr. Spivack has been helping New Jersey clients with their financial struggles for more than 25 years.
+Mr. Spivack has been helping New Jersey clients with their financial struggles for more than 30 years.
 And if bankruptcy is not the answer for you, he can provide you with bankruptcy alternatives.
 All you have to do is fill out the online contact form to begin discussing your case with him today.